 Top 7 OSHA Myths Busted (And The Truth Behind Them)

-Every year numerous companies enroll for OSHA courses to learn the best safety practices to prevent workplace disasters.
+Every year numerous companies enroll in OSHA courses to learn the best safety practices to prevent workplace disasters.
 While there are many OSHA training courses available, the misconceptions surrounding them and OSHA, in general, are just as much.

 It's thus essential for candidates or employers to know these myths for knowing them can help you clarify certain doubts and misconceptions about OSHA.